 Data Infrastructure and Ingestion

-Establish a cohesive data fabric that can ingest diverse streams from TOS, yard management systems, crane control systems, gate systems, and external feeds (shipping schedules, port authority notices, weather).
-Prioritize:
+Establish a cohesive data fabric that can ingest diverse streams from TOS, yard management systems, crane control systems, gate systems, and external feeds.
+Priorities include:

-- •Structured streaming: Use robust, ordered streams for key signals such as vessel arrival windows, crane status, yard occupancy, and gate throughput.
+- Structured streaming: Use robust, ordered streams for vessel arrival windows, crane status, yard occupancy, and gate throughput.

-- •Data quality gates: Enforce schema, schema evolution handling, and time synchronization across sources to ensure consistent feature generation.
+- Data quality gates: Enforce schema, evolution handling, and time synchronization across sources.

-- •Data lineage and governance: Capture provenance to support compliance, audits, and reproducibility of model predictions.
+- Data lineage and governance: Capture provenance to support compliance and reproducibility of predictions.

-- •Feature stores: Centralize derived features with versioning and access controls to enable repeatable inference and offline training.
+- Feature stores: Centralize derived features with versioning and access controls for repeatable inference and offline training.

 Modeling and Feature Engineering